monetha/go-verifiable-data/README.md

 ## Usage

-In order to create a passport and start using it, you need to use auxiliary reputation protocol contracts: [PassportLogic](contracts/code/PassportLogic.sol), [PassportLogicRegistry](contracts/code/PassportLogicRegistry.sol), [PassportFactory](contracts/code/PassportFactory.sol).
+In order to create a passport and start using it, you need to use auxiliary reputation layer contracts: [PassportLogic](contracts/code/PassportLogic.sol), [PassportLogicRegistry](contracts/code/PassportLogicRegistry.sol), [PassportFactory](contracts/code/PassportFactory.sol).

 ### Deploying passport